swcarpentry/shell-novice/instructors/instructor-notes.md

   remain in view: [https://github.com/rgaiacs/swc-shell-split-window](https://github.com/rgaiacs/swc-shell-split-window).

 - Tab completion sounds like a small thing: it isn't.
+  Be sure to explain when you use tab completion while typing, doing this often will allow learners to go faster and remind them of a useful technique.
   Re-running old commands using `!123` or `!wc` isn't a small thing either, and neither are wildcard expansion and `for` loops.